 - Living Arrangements – Children with special needs may not be able to live independently and therefore may need to live with a parent for an extended period of time.
 Some people with special needs may live in subsidized housing, group homes, assisted living, or supportive housing.

 - Government Benefits – In the event that child support payments are continued once the child has reached the age of 18, it is important to recognize that this can affect the dependent’s eligibility for government-run programs, like Supplemental Security Income.

 DIVORCE ATTORNEYS IN VIRGINIA

-NOVA Legal Professionals will be the strongest advocate for your child.
+Issues related to getting a divorce, receiving child support, and custody when there is a child with special needs involved can be extremely complicated and emotional.
+This specialized area of law requires the support of an experienced attorney who understands how to navigate these complex cases.
+NOVA Legal Professionals are prepared to be the strongest possible advocates for your child.
 We will understand your child’s unique situation and special needs, help you create a plan and persuade the judge that your plan is in the best interests of your child.
 Read more about how we have helped our clients here.

 If you want to speak with one of our attorneys to discuss your case, reach out to us at any of our offices in Manassas, Prince William County, Fairfax, Fairfax County, or Stafford/Fredericksburg, locations to schedule.